Eucalypt Longhorn

 Found on Ellura (in the Murray Mallee, SA) and elsewhere

 It's difficult to determine how long the antennae are.
 Superficially they are a bit over 12mm long.
-However, the end segment has 2 filaments, of about 5mm long.
-So really the antennae are about 7mm, with 5mm of filament nearly doubling their length.
-The filaments vary in length, with the middle being the longest at about 7mm, and both edges being ~5mm.
+However, the end segment has 2 filaments, of ~5mm long.
+So really the antennae are ~7mm, with 5mm of filament nearly doubling their length.
+The filaments vary in length, with the middle being the longest at ~7mm, and both edges being ~5mm.

 As with many longhorns, the eyes are heavily indented and wrap around the antennae base.